zachglindro/naive_mlb_projections/README.md

 # Naive MLB projections
 Projects next-season wRC+ using linear regression based on previous season wRC+, Barrel%, K%, BB%, and age.
-Model is trained on 2015-2023 data, excluding 2020.
+Model is trained on 2015-2023 data (minimum 300 PA in each season), excluding 2020.
+The model works well on players with >300 PA, and conversely does not work well on players with <300 PA.

 Notable 2024 projections:
 - Highest wRC+: Aaron Judge (161)